-Condition Establishing the Proposed Project Design Speed (DS p ) CASE 1 Use the design speed used in the original design of the highway.
-CASE $DS_p = DS_o$ Use the design speed used in the original design of the highway undesign speed (not less than posted speed) is approved by the DDE a $DS_p = DS_o$ CASE 3 Use the design speed used in the original design of the highway unless there is a significant crash history associated with a specific highway feature.
-If so, then the design speed used in correcting the feature should be equal to or greater than the posted speed.
-The posted speed should also be used as the design speed for any other new highway features (not replacements).
+Condition Establishing the Proposed Project Design Speed (DS p) CASE 1 Use the design speed used in the original design of the highway.
+CASE $DS_p = DS_o$ CASE 2 Use the design speed used in the original design of the highway unless a reduced design speed (not less than posted speed) is approved by the DDE and the DTOE. $DS_p = DS_o$ CASE 3 Use the design speed used in the original design of the highway unless there is a significant crash history associated with a specific highway feature.
+If so, then the design speed used in correcting the feature shall be equal to or greater than the posted speed.
+The posted speed shall also be used as the design speed for any other new highway features (not replacements).
 Special attention should be given to curb and gutter sections.
 DS p = DS o and DS p = PS (for design of features that are new or have a significant crash history)

 - CASE 1: The existing posted speed falls within an acceptable range of the original design speed. (i.e., $PS \le DS_0 \le (PS + 10 \text{ mph})$ Example: $DS_0 = 65 \text{mph}$ and PS = 55 mph). - CASE 2: The existing posted speed falls below an acceptable range of the original design speed.
-In a case like this, the posted speed was reduced, and the operational conditions have changed. (i.e., DSo > (PS + 10 mph) Example: DSo = 65mph and PS = 35mph). - CASE 3: The existing posted speed falls above an acceptable range of the original design speed.
-In a case like this, the posted speed was increased, and the operational conditions have changed. (i.e., PS > DSo Example: DSo = 50mph and PS = 60mph).
+In a case like this, the posted speed was reduced, and the operational conditions have changed. (i.e., DS_o > (PS + 10 mph) Example: DS_o = 65mph and PS = 35mph). - CASE 3: The existing posted speed falls above an acceptable range of the original design speed.
+In a case like this, the posted speed was increased, and the operational conditions have changed. (i.e., PS > DS_o Example: DS_o = 50mph and PS = 60mph).